 - You’re underweight (have a Body Mass Index of less than 18).

-If you found this post interesting, please sign up to my newsletter, as we’ll be looking at other aspects of fasting in more detail in future posts.
+If you found our introduction to intermittent fasting interesting, please sign up to my newsletter, as we’ll be looking at other aspects of fasting in more detail in future posts.

 - Goodpaster, B. H., & Sparks, L. M. (2017).
 Metabolic Flexibility in Health and Disease.
 Cell Metabolism, 25(5), 1027-1036.